 Machine learning uses statistics to find patterns in massive amounts of data, including numbers, words, images, clicks, and anything else that can be stored digitally.

-Machine learning powers many of the services we rely on today, including recommendation systems like those found on Netflix, Disney+, YouTube, and Spotify.
-Machine learning is also key to the functionality of search engines, social-media feeds like Facebook and Twitter, and voice assistants like Siri and Alexa.
+Machine learning technology powers many of the services we rely on today, including recommendation systems like those found on Netflix, Disney+, YouTube, and Spotify.
+Machine learning is also key to the functionality of search engines, social media feeds like Facebook and Twitter, and voice assistants like Siri and Alexa.

 In all of these instances, these platforms use machine learning to collect as much data about you as possible — which directors you like, what links you’re clicking, which statuses have provoked a reaction from you — and then make a highly educated guess about what you might want to buy, watch, or click next.
 Voice assistants, meanwhile, use machine learning to surmise which words match best with the sounds coming out of your mouth.